 On vertical surfaces you will be applying more coats, possibly thinned a bit more, so that you do not have drips or sags.
-Applying too much material on a vertical surface is what causes those drips or “curtain sags”, as they are sometimes known.
+Drips or “curtain sags”, as they are sometimes known, are caused by applying too much material on a vertical surface.
 Add a small amount of solvent reducer (called reducer because it reduces the viscosity, making the material more runny) and the varnish will brush out in a thinner film, and then will not sag, but instead dry and harden as it should.

 On a horizontal surface it is easy to apply a very thick coat.
 Too thick is bad, for the varnish will not cure properly.
 It will skin over on the surface, stay gummy beneath, and the surface skin will eventually wrinkle and become ugly.
 Don’t let this happen.
 Varnish cures (dries) by a chemical reaction with the oxygen in the air.
 If the film is too thick, the oxygen cannot get to the bottom of the film before the top layer cures.
 Application at the rate of around 40ml per square metre (approx one fluid ounce to 7 sq feet) per coat will give a wet film thickness of 50 – 75 microns (2-3 thousands of an inch).
 Much thicker films may not dry and cure well.

 What Do I Thin Varnish With?